sfu-ireceptor/dataloading-mongo/README.md

 ```
 $ deactivate
 ```

-**Note:** If you decide to use virtualenv, then from this point onward the '$' command line prompt is assumed to be the virtualenv prompt, unless stated otherwise.

 You should now be back to your normal Linux system shell prompt.
 To re-enter virtualenv, rerun the *source bin/activate* command as above,